Safaitic: Geographical distribution

 Safaitic inscriptions are named after the area where they were first discovered in 1857: As-Safa, a region of basalt desert to the southeast of Damascus, Syria.
 Since then they have been found over a wide area including south Syria, eastern Jordan and northwestern Saudi Arabia.
-Isolated examples occur further afield in places such as Palmyra in Syria, in Lebanon, in Wadi Hauran in western Iraq, and in Ha'il in north central Saudi Arabia.
-The largest concentration appears to be in the Harrat al-Shamah, a black basalt desert, stretching south and east from Jabal al-Druze through Jordan and into Saudi Arabia.
+Isolated examples occur further afield in places such as Palmyra in Syria, in Wadi Hauran in western Iraq, and in Ha'il in north central Saudi Arabia.
+The largest concentration appears to be in the Harrat al-Shamah, a black basalt desert, stretching south and east from Jabal al-Druze in south Syria through Jordan and into Saudi Arabia.
 Approximately 30,000 inscriptions have been recorded, although doubtless many hundreds of thousands more remain undiscovered due to the remoteness and inhospitable nature of the terrain in which they are found.
 Typically the inscriptions are found on the rocks and boulders of the desert scatter, or on the stones of cairns.
 In many cases it is unclear whether the inscriptions on the cairns pre- or post-date the construction of the cairns.

-A small number of Safaitic inscriptions have been found outside the Harrat al-Sham, including examples from Palmyra, the Hejaz, Lebanon, and Pompeii.
+Alphabetical order

+The Safaitic alphabet comprises 28 letters.
+Several abecedaries (lists of letters of the alphabet) are known, but all are written in various orders.
+In 2026, Hugo Cartwright showed that these orders may have had links with others such as the oldest ones yet found (Ugarit) and may also be linked to language frequencies such as that of Amorite or yet still cuneiform traditions.

 Script

-The Safaitic alphabet comprises 28 letters.
-Several abecedaries (lists of the alphabet) are known, but all are written in different orders, giving strength to the suggestion that the script was casually learned rather than taught systematically.

 The Safaitic script exhibits considerable variability in letter shapes and writing styles.
 The inscriptions can be written in nearly any direction and there are no word dividers.
 There are two primary variants of the script: normal and square.
 The normal variant exhibits a large degree of variation, depending on the hand of individual authors and writing instrument.
 The square script appears to be a deliberate stylistic variant, making use of more angular forms of the letters.
 Inscriptions rarely employ the square variants consistently, but mix these shapes with normal letter forms.
 Finally, a minority of inscriptions exhibit a mix of Safaitic and Hismaic letter shapes.